 Dress up for the occasion and take photos to show off your picnic on social media.
 Don’t forget to tag @vancherryblossomfest and add #TheBigPicnic so we can re-share your adventure!

 The Big Picnic is a special event that brings people from all over Metro Vancouver together to share in the beauty of the blossoms and experience why “there are no strangers under the cherry tree”.
 The event is inspired by the long-time Japanese cultural tradition of hanami* which literally translates to “cherry blossom (hana) viewing (mi)”.
 This year share your home picnic adventures with us, to show the world how we’re moving forward in spite of the situation and still making happy cherry blossom memories!

-Hanami dates back to more than a thousand years ago, when aristocrats sat under the beautiful cherry blossoms and wrote poems inspired by the blossoms.
-Nowadays in Japan, friends and families gather under the cherry blossoms in the local parks eating homemade food or convenience store “bento” lunch boxes, singing songs and partaking in simple, fun, outdoor activities such as photo-taking and haiku writing!
+*Hanami dates back to more than a thousand years ago when Japanese aristocrats sat under the flowering cherry trees and wrote poems inspired by the blossoms.
+Nowadays in Japan, friends and families gather under the cherry blossoms in the local parks eating homemade food or convenience store bento boxes, singing songs and partaking in simple, fun activities such as photography and haiku writing.

 All event titles are protected trademarks of the Festival